DISTRHO/Cardinal/README.md

 On the other side, Cardinal redefines class and function names as needed to avoid as many conflicts as possible.

 Support for ARM and non-mainstream platforms (for example BSD) has also always been missing from the official Rack since the start.
-While we can patch the Rack free version to support these, same can't be done with VCV Rack Pro with it being a closed-source product.
+While we can patch the Rack free version to support these, same can't be done with Rack Pro with it being a closed-source product.
 The online library/store only supports a very specific set of platforms too, so non-supported platforms would need any 3rd-party modules to be manually compiled to make them usable.